 Wedding Toast Tips

-So you’ve asked your wedding party, family, or others to give toasts at your wedding reception - great idea!
-I love when we get to hear stories and make the wedding day about you and your loved ones.
-Now let’s talk about some tips for writing toasts that you can pass along to your speakers from a professional Charlotte wedding planner.
+So you’ve asked your wedding party, family, or other loved ones to give toasts at your wedding reception - great choice!
+I love when couples incorporate heartfelt speeches that celebrate the couple and their love story.
+Now let’s talk about how to help your speakers deliver memorable and meaningful toasts, with tips from a professional Charlotte wedding planner.

 Tip #1: Keep it Personal, but Not Too Personal